PowerCodersOrg/powercoders.org/site/content/_index.md

     that talented people will benefit the technology sector as much as it can benefit them.
 donuts:
-  - description: success rate for internship placements
+  - description: of our students get an internship
     percentage: 97
   - description: of participants find a job (ongoing estimation)
     percentage: 60